-Born and raised in the Canadian city of Winnipeg, Pooley emigrated to New Zealand in the 1985.
-Her first experience of directing documentaries was on TVNZ's First Hand series in the early 90s, which saw young filmmakers set loose with video cameras.
-In episode 'Worship a Game', Pooley went behind the scenes of a rugby clash between Auckland and Ireland.
+Born and raised in the Canadian city of Winnipeg, Pooley emigrated to New Zealand in 1985 after meeting her future husband.
+Her first experience of directing documentaries was on TVNZ's First Hand series in the early 90s, which set young filmmakers loose with their own video cameras.
+Pooley's work included episodes on prison chaplains, struggling farmers and mental health care.

-After relocating to Britain, Pooley "found herself as a filmmaker" during a five year period where she worked for the BBC, Channel 4, and London Weekend Television.
-Based in London but often travelling, she directed documentaries which screened in more than 100 countries, covering everything from in-laws to genetics to papal elections.
-Six-part series Deadline went behind the scenes of a regional news channel.
-Another doco, Eyewitness - Pond & River, was part of an Emmy Award-winning series co-produced by the BBC and PBS.
+Pooley really "found herself as a filmmaker" after relocating to Britain.
+Over five years she worked on projects for the BBC, Channel 4, and various American networks.
+Based in London but often on assignment, she directed documentaries which screened in 100+ countries, covering everything from genetics to papal elections.
+Six-part series Deadline went behind the scenes of an English regional news channel.
+Eyewitness - Pond & River was part of an Emmy Award-winning nature series co-produced by the BBC and PBS.

-Haunting Douglas (2003), Pooley's film about dancer Douglas Wright, brought wide acclaim.
-Variety reviewer Ronnie Scheib called the result "expertly crafted", arguing that it "savvily incorporates conflicting agendas: He was only interested in showcasing his art, she was intent on uncovering his bio."
-A finalist at the San Francisco Film Festival, it won Best Documentary at Sydney's Reel Dance Awards in 2004.
+Haunting Douglas (2003) was Pooley's feature-length portrait of Kiwi dancer Douglas Wright.
+She'd long been keen to make "a film about what it meant to be an artist".
+Variety reviewer Ronnie Scheib was one of many converts.
+He called the documentary "expertly crafted".
+"Pooley savvily incorporates conflicting agendas: He was only interested in showcasing his art, she was intent on uncovering his bio."
+Haunting Douglas was named Best Documentary at Sydney's 2004 Reel Dance Awards.

-2009's Topp Twins: Untouchable Girls became the most successful Kiwi documentary to win theatrical release; its $1.85 million local gross catapulted it into the top ten NZ films to date.
-Built around a concert which was written specifically for the documentary, the film tells the life story of Kiwi comedy and music icons Lynda and Jools Topp.
-Pooley argues in this interview that it is also a chronicle of social change for the nation as a whole.
-"Every really important social change that's happened in New Zealand over the last 30 years the twins have been part of, and in some cases provided a soundtrack for."
+Topp Twins: Untouchable Girls (2009) would score more than 20 festival awards.
+Back home, its $1.85 million box office take catapulted it into the list of the 10 most successful local films.
+The documentary is built around a live concert in which Kiwi comedy and music icons Lynda and Jools Topp share stories about their career.
+Pooley talks extensively about Untouchable Girls in this video interview; she argues that the film is also a chronicle of change.
+"Every really important social change that's happened in New Zealand over the last 30 years, the twins have been part of — and in some cases provided a soundtrack for."

-In October 2009 Pooley took Untouchable Girls to the Toronto International Film Festival, where her parents were among the audience; releases in Australia and the United States followed, along with 20 awards, including audience favourite awards from Toronto to Melbourne.
+In October 2009 Pooley took Untouchable Girls to the Toronto International Film Festival, where her parents were in the audience.
+Releases in Australia and the United States followed — plus Best Documentary and Audience Favourite awards everywhere from Toronto to Hamburg and Melbourne.

-Pooley's next project attracted her because it marked her first "big epic, dramatised action film".
-Based on a 1914 expedition to the Antarctic, telemovie Shackleton's Captain stars Craig Parker as Frank Worsley, the Kiwi sailor who navigated a tiny life boat on a rescue mission across 800 miles of ocean.
-Made with German and NZ funding, the result was nominated for Best Feature/Drama Documentary at the 2012 NZ Film Awards.
+Pooley was attracted to her next project because it marked her first "big epic, dramatised action film".
+Based on a 1914 expedition to the Antarctic, telemovie Shackleton's Captain stars Craig Parker as Frank Worsley, the Kiwi sailor who navigated a lifeboat on a rescue mission across 800 miles of ocean.
+Made with German and Kiwi funding, the result was nominated for Best Feature/Drama Documentary at the 2012 NZ Film Awards.
 Pooley wrote Shackleton's Captain with her longtime editing colleague, Tim Woodhouse.

-Pooley followed it with another film inspired by real life adventure: Edmund Hillary's 1953 ascent of Everest.
-Beyond the Edge, made in 3D, mixes archival footage with dramatised footage, some of it shot on Everest itself.
-Beyond the Edge debuted at the Toronto International Film Festival in September 2013.
-The Toronto Star praised it as "gorgeous", "thrilling and dramatic"; Pooley was awarded a Moa NZ Film Award as Best Documentary Director of 2013.
+Another film inspired by real life adventure followed.
+Beyond the Edge recreates Edmund Hillary's 1953 ascent of Everest via archival, 3D and dramatised footage, some of it shot on Everest itself.
+After its September 2013 debut at the Toronto International Film Festival, The Toronto Star called the film "gorgeous ... thrilling and dramatic".
+Pooley was awarded a Moa Award as 2013's Best Documentary Director.